slalombuild/aws-cdk-event-driven-architecture/README.md

 - S3
 - Systems parameter

 ### Code / Configuration update for Stage 1

+Considering you choose option 1 of modifying/updating code using base/sample project

+- Typescript file under lib folder lib/sample-cdk-project-stack.ts is where your CDK application’s stack is defined.

+- Delete the existing sample-cdk-project-stack.ts as we will be creating new file based on requirements.

-- Go to the lib/lambda-iam-stack.ts file which you created initially.
+- Go to the lib and create lambda-iam-stack.ts file which is the same file if you would have clone this repo directly
 - Below is the reference code to create lambda and it's IAM permissions using CDK.
+- file lambda-iam-stack.ts

 ```
 import * as cdk from 'aws-cdk-lib';
 import * as lambda from 'aws-cdk-lib/aws-lambda';